tomalrussell/nismod_teaching_kit/docs/lecture_01/Lecture_1.4.md

 This study will be drawn upon throughout many of the following lectures and throughout the hands-on sessions in this module.

-## Learning objectives
+Learning objectives

 - To describe, with examples, how infrastructure challenges vary in different country contexts

 - To list types of infrastructure challenges that often affect small island countries.

-# Lecture content

 ## Introduction: Identifying infrastructure challenges in various national contexts